rangle/angular-training-slides/exercises/components-in-depth/README.md

 ## Step 6

-Using `clearInterval` implement a `stop` method that will stop the current running timer using the stored `currentTimer` id.
+Using `window.clearInterval` implement a `stop` method that will stop the current running timer using the stored `currentTimer` id.

 Optional: Emit the current time using the `onStop` output.